Small – Underarm (buttoned) 94cm. Waist 88cm. Length 59cm.

-This pack contains all the yarn required to make the Margaret Beaufort design from Tudor Roses in your chosen size and colour of Alice Starmore® Hebridean 3 Ply.
-You will require a copy of TUDOR ROSES (2013 Edition) for the pattern instructions, the Tudor Roses book is available for purchase here.
+This pack contains all the yarn required to make the Margaret Beaufort design from Tudor Roses in your chosen size and colour of Alice Starmore Hebridean 3 Ply.
+You will require a copy of the book TUDOR ROSES (2013 or 2017 Edition) for the pattern instructions.

-This design is available in a choice of twelve colours of Hebridean 3 Ply and is shown here in Selkie and Pebble Beach.
+This design can be ordered in any of our available Hebridean 3 Ply colours, and is shown here in Selkie and Pebble Beach.